lkiesow/weblog.lkiesow.de/docs/20171217-lenovo-thinkpad-t470s-bios-update.md

 Lenovo Thinkpad BIOS Update With Linux
 ======================================

+> Update (2018-08-19): While this should still work, there is now an easier
+> method available.
+Take a look at [Lenovo Thinkpad BIOS Update Using
+> fwupd](/20180819-easy-thinkpad-bios-update).

 *This is for a Thinkpad 470s, but other models should be quite similar.*

 Though Thinkpads are popular amound Linux users, unfortunately, Lenono does not